viv-homble/scrapper/README.md

 # Homble Scrapper

-A tool for scraping online market place for prices of products
+A tool for scraping online market place for prices of edible products